Are partnerships required to file a Wisconsin partnership return?

 If the income, deductions, credits, or other information provided to any partner on Wisconsin Schedule 3K-1 is incorrect, file an amended Schedule 3K-1 for that partner with the amended Form 3.
 Also give a copy of the amended Schedule 3K-1 to that partner.
 Check the "Amended 3K-1" option in box C2 to indicate that it is an amended Schedule 3K-1.

-I am filing Form 1065-B, U.S. Return of Income for Electing Large Partnerships, for federal purposes.
-What form do I file for Wisconsin?
+U.S. Return of Income for Electing Large Partnerships, for federal purposes, what form does the partnership file for Wisconsin?

-If you are filing federal Form 1065-B, you should file Form 3 for Wisconsin.
+If a partnership is filing federal Form 1065-B, the partnership must also file Form 3 for Wisconsin.
 However, special instructions apply when completing Form 3:

 - Before starting Form 3, complete federal Form 1065-B and all supporting schedules